TheGreatGuildOfMikavregoria/ft_irc/README.md

+# DISCLAIMER: This is a work in progress, set public to test Github Organization features.

 # 💬 ft_irc

 A fully functional Internet Relay Chat (IRC) server written in **C++**, compliant with the **RFC 1459** standard.